aliawan01/BridgeStrikeSensorRecording/README.md

 are in your network as well as the channels, triggers, pre/post recording duration and other settings which are available on each node.

 ## Building
 Building this project is going to be a painful experience, and you have been warned, so please proceed at your own risk ;).
 I haven't included all of the dependencies necessary to build the project since:
 a) This repo will be massive
 b) Most of these dependencies need to be built manually since they're outdated and aren't readily available on most package repos

-The dependencies which are still available and modern C++ package repos are included in the `vcpkg.json` file and if you have vcpkg [installed](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell) then all you will need to do to install these dependencies is run `vcpkg install`.
+The dependencies which are still available and modern C++ package repos are included in the `vcpkg.json` file and if you have vcpkg [installed](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell) then all you need to do to install these dependencies is run `vcpkg install`.

 The dependencies which need to be installed manually are the following
 - [Boost](https://www.boost.org/releases/1.68.0/) == 1.68